Last Sherlock Holmes work, other classics to hit public domain in 2023

-WASHINGTON (AP) — Sherlock Holmes is finally free to the American public in 2023.
+WASHINGTON — Sherlock Holmes is finally free to the American public in 2023.

 The long-running contested copyright dispute over Sir Arthur Conan Doyle’s tales of a whipsmart detective — which has even ensnared Enola Holmes — will finally come to an end as the 1927 copyrights expiring Jan.
 1 include Conan Doyle’s last Sherlock Holmes work.